 Then we headed to our next location to remove debris from a beautiful creekside house that was devastated by the flood.
 We demolished the deck and wooden walkway leading to the house, removed all debris that came out of the house and removed debris that had been brought in by the raging river.

 On our last trip to Boone with our church, we were sent to Mountain City, TN.
-The road between Boone and Mountain City was closed to all traffic except dump trucks, and construction and volunteer crews.
+The road between Boone and Mountain City was closed to all traffic except dump trucks, construction vehicles and volunteer crews.
 Our group for the day was divided into two crews, one going to demo and gut the inside of a house that had been flooded.

 The other group went to a pregnancy center that had been flooded.
 Everything from the center was moved out and taken to storage units and then the center was cleaned.